chem-william/yowl/README.md

 # Yowl

-**NOTE: This repository has been superseded by the [Balsa Reference Implementation](https://github.com/metamolecular/balsa/).**

-Primitives for reading and writing the SMILES language in Rust.
+**Primitives for reading and writing SMILES strings in Rust.**
+This project is a hard fork of [Purr](https://github.com/rapodaca/purr) and extends its functionality to support additional SMILES inputs accepted by RDKit and beyond.

+## About

+Yowl provides a safe, ergonomic API to parse and serialize molecular structures in the [OpenSMILES](https://opensmiles.org/opensmiles.html) format.
+SMILES (Simplified Molecular Input Line Entry System) is a widely adopted notation for representing molecular graphs as text strings.

 ## Usage

-Add this to your `Cargo.toml`:
+Add `yowl` to your `Cargo.toml`:

 ```toml
 [dependencies]